 Let me show you how easy slab pies are!
 Unlike traditional round pies, you can roll slab pies into any shape you want as long as it fits onto a sheet pan.
 This mixed berry slab pie uses a super flaky all butter pie crust and extra juicy berry filling.
 This is a very easy way to make and serve pie!

-Summer pie season is here and that’s nothing to take lightly!
-I’m kicking it off with a free-form slab pie made with a flaky all-butter pie crust, juicy strawberries, fresh blackberries, and a squeeze of lemon to brighten the whole dessert up.
+Summer pie season is here and that’s nothing to take lightly.
+Let’s make a free-form mixed berry slab pie with a flaky all-butter pie crust, juicy strawberries, fresh blackberries, and a squeeze of lemon to brighten up the whole dessert.
 I love slab pies because not only are they 100x easier than an actual pie, they’re essentially a giant pop-tart.
 If that doesn’t convince you, I’m not sure much else will.
 But I’ll give it a shot!

 - Slab pie is cut into bars so it’s easy to slice, serve, and eat.

 - Slab pie feeds a crowd.